Should I install a septic tank or a sewage treatment plant?

 A Septic tank is normally a two-chambered tank (see diagram below) with a gap in the separating wall which allows flow between the two.
-The First chamber is normally called the settling chamber, waste falls to the bottom and scum to the top the liquid in the middle flows into the second chamber.
-The liquid in the second chamber then flows out of the tank.
+The First chamber is normally called the settling chamber, waste falls to the bottom and scum to the top.
+The liquid in the middle flows into the second chamber.
+The liquid in the second chamber then flows out of the tank to be treated.

-It is important to note that the discharge from a Septic Tank can still be harmful and requires further treatment.
-This is why from the 1st of January and Septic Tank that discharges directly to a drainage ditch or watercourse will become illegal.
+It is important to note that the discharge from a Septic Tank is not clean and requires further treatment.
+This is why from the 1st of January any Septic Tank that discharges directly to a drainage ditch or watercourse will become illegal.
 All discharges from a Septic Tank post that point will require further treatment either from a drainage field/mound or constructed wetland.
 If either of these options is not viable then you will be required to install a suitably certified Sewage Treatment Plant.

 Sewage Treatment Plants or Waste Water Treatment Plants

 That brings us on nicely to Sewage Treatment Plants.
 This term refers to a range of systems engineered to treat the effluent to a minimum standard within the tank.
 If the tank meets the following standard BS EN 12566 then this will normally allow for direct discharge to a watercourse.
 It, however, becomes your responsibility to ensure that the effluent quality remains within the legally acceptable parameters.
-If a direct discharge is not feasible a discharge to drainage specific infiltration tunnels is accepted by Building Control.
+If a direct discharge is not feasible a discharge to drainage specific infiltration system can be accepted by Building Control.
 The design will need to be implemented in accordance with a similar set of rules to drainage fields/mounds.
 The benefit is that the field takes up far less space and the installation is far cheaper.
+If a traditional Drainage Field is used designed to BS 6297:2007 a slightly smaller field can be constructed.
+Please see our Drainage field article.

 What should I install?